russelsantos19/100-days-of-code/r1-log.md

 ### R1D74
 Spent 2.5 hours.
 I learned about #JSON and #AJAX.
 I also made some updates to species input and made it a dropdown input that receives the data from the server.

+### R1D75
+I've finished the species and common name dropdown in my patient component on the vets website.
+The common name dropdown will update base on the input selected from species dropdown.